ozanMSFT/pytorch-wiki/A-quick-guide-on-how-to-add-and-cache-dependencies-on-PyTorch-CI.md

 ### MacOS dependencies
 Both Docker and AMI options are not available for MacOS at the moment, so its dependencies couldn't be setup beforehand and they are still downloaded when the CI jobs run.
 Nevertheless, we use [GitHub cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) to cache all Conda and pip dependencies.
 Adding a new dependency could then be done in a straightforward way by putting it into:

-1. Conda dependencies are in `.github/requirements/conda-env-OS-ARCH.txt` Conda environment files.
+1. Pinned Conda dependencies are in `.github/requirements/conda-env-OS-ARCH.txt` Conda environment files.
 They are:
     1. [conda-env-macOS-ARM64.txt](https://github.com/pytorch/pytorch/blob/master/.github/requirements/conda-env-macOS-ARM64) (MacOS M1)
     1. [conda-env-macOS-X64.txt](https://github.com/pytorch/pytorch/blob/master/.github/requirements/conda-env-macOS-X64) (MacOS x86_64)
     1. [conda-env-iOS.txt](https://github.com/pytorch/pytorch/blob/master/.github/requirements/conda-env-iOS) (iOS)
-1. Pip dependencies are in `.github/requirements/pip-requirements-OS.txt` pip requirements files.
+1. Pinned pip dependencies are in `.github/requirements/pip-requirements-OS.txt` pip requirements files.
 They are:
     1. [pip-requirements-macOS.txt](https://github.com/pytorch/pytorch/blob/master/.github/requirements/pip-requirements-macOS.txt) (MacOS M1 and x86_64)
     1. [pip-requirements-iOS.txt](https://github.com/pytorch/pytorch/blob/master/.github/requirements/pip-requirements-iOS.txt) (iOS)